-1. Wipe the connections clean as required to remove dirt and dust

-2. Connect the one (1) inch pressure hose to the one (1) inch coupling on the unit by engaging the mating coupling halves and forcing the connectors together while rotating the threaded sleeve on the hose connector

-3. Using the same method as for the one (1) inch hose, connect the one and a quarter (1-1/4) inch return hose
+- 1. Wipe the connections clean as needed to remove dirt and dust. - 2.
+Connect the one (1) inch pressure hose to the one (1) inch coupling on the unit by engaging the mating coupling halves and forcing the connectors together while rotating the threaded sleeve on the hose connector. - 3.
+Using the same method as above, connect the one and a quarter (1-1/4) inch return hose.